OnroerendErfgoed/atramhasis/paper/paper.md

 general understanding of thesauri is within their grasp, the technicalities of RDF are not.
 Thus, editors in Atramhasis do not write RDF statements, but edit data in a normal web admin interface, as seen in \autoref{fig:editingairfields}.
-All mapping to RDF and SKOS is done behind the scene, invisible to the editors.
+All mapping to RDF and SKOS is done behind the scenes, invisible to the editors.

 ![Editing the concept of airfields is simple and straightforward.\label{fig:editingairfields}](atramhasis_screen_edit_airfields.png)

 The system was conceived as Flanders Heritage's [central platform](https://thesaurus.onroerenderfgoed.be) for publication of internal and regional vocabularies dealing with cultural heritage [@Mortier:2017].
-The publication website allows humans to browse, search and consult the vocabularies online in a user-friendly way.
+The publication website allows humans to browse, search, and consult the vocabularies online in a user-friendly way.
 Search results can be downloaded in CSV format for further processing.
 Internal and external systems use the webservices provided by Atramhasis to consult or download vocabularies.
 Concept URIs are used in